-Even though the next presidential elections in El Salvador will not take place until February 4, 2024, the idea of the potential re-election of Bukele continues to be a hot topic of discussion.
-President Bukele announced on September 15, 2022, that he was going to register as a candidate for the 2024 presidential elections.
+The potential re-election of President Nayib Bukele continues to be a hot topic of discussion.
+President Bukele announced on September 15, 2022, that he would register as a candidate for the 2024 presidential elections.

 Bukele is extremely popular among Salvadorans within the country and abroad; these supporters want to see Nayib Bukele as president for a second term.
+Bukele’s popularity will make it easier for him to win the 2024 elections.
 However, there are also many Salvadorans who vigorously oppose a re-election bid by the president.

 This hot topic will continue to be discussed passionately by individuals and organizations until a president is elected on February 4, 2024.